jean-zay-users/jean-zay-doc/README.md

 # Why this doc?

-In total the procedure has taken us 3 weeks roughly.
-The goal of this simple doc is to make the whole process a bit shorter and smoother for others.
+In total the procedure to access Jean Zay has taken us 3 weeks roughly.
+The goal of this simple doc is to make the whole access process a bit shorter and smoother for others.

 **This is supposed to be a collaborative doc, if you spot errors or things that could be improved, open a Pull Request (PR)!**

+In the medium term, more material could be added to discuss tips and tricks, limitations, work-arounds, etc ... on Jean Zay.
 In particular, feel free to share tutorials, tools and scripts to help users have a more productive use of the cluster, e.g.:

 - how to make your code use checkpointing to be able to get long running processing despite the 20 hour wall time limit;